v1s1t0r999/getAir2U/README.md

 # "getAir2U" is not the Future, but Present of Wireless Attacks!

-### Note: Since this is the Readme section, so only a small intro is here.
+### Note: Since this is the ReadMe section, so only a small intro is here.
 For more info, go to the the wiki section <https://github.com/v1s1t0r999/getAir2U/wiki>.
-###
+##
 ### If u have some doubt, Please 'DO NOT' create an Issue, instead ask your doubt in the Discussion section <https:/github.com/v1s1t0r999/getAir2U/discussions>.
 And be sure to mark the one’s comment as an answer if it helps you in resolving your question — they deserve the damn credit!! :tada:

 # :zap: Usage :zap: